cybereality/Perception/README.md

    https://developer.oculusvr.com/
    Install it to a folder

-6. Download and extract FFMPEG Shared build (32 bit) from http://ffmpeg.zeranoe.com/builds/
+6. Download and extract FFMPEG Shared  and  dev build (32 bit) from http://ffmpeg.zeranoe.com/builds/
    Extract it to a folder